noxoua/filament-coupons/README.md

 ### Creating Coupon Strategies

 The package uses a strategy pattern to handle different types of coupons.
-You can create custom strategies using the provided Artisan command:
+You need to create strategies using the provided Artisan command:

 ```bash
 php artisan make:coupons-strategy FreeSubscription